dotnet/arcade/Documentation/Darc.md

 When executing most operations, the client needs to make some remote queries.
 These remote queries require authentication in most circumstances.
 There are 3 PATs that may be used:
-- A GitHub PAT for downloading files off github (e.g. eng/Version.Details.xml or arcade script files.
+- A GitHub PAT for downloading files from GitHub (e.g. eng/Version.Details.xml or arcade script files.
-- An Azure DevOps pat for downloading files off of Azure DevOps. (e.g. eng/Version.Details.xml)
+- An Azure DevOps PAT for downloading files from Azure DevOps. (e.g. eng/Version.Details.xml)
 - A Build Asset Registry (BAR) password for interacting with Maestro++/BAR (e.g. obtaining build information needed for a drop).